 So, take a page from my book and step into the small kitchen mentality.
 Could simplifying your kitchen help streamline your cooking process?

-*For more alternative cooking gadgets for small kitchens, check out this list on Jenna’s blog.
+*For more alternative cooking gadgets and tiny kitchen appliances, check out this list on Jenna’s blog.